 Its goal is to encourage osteopathic medical students to engage in service throughout their community, in order to impact those outside of osteopathic medical students and professionals, for the purpose of expanding the osteopathic ideals and principles to those unaware of our professional values.

 Osteopathic medical students complete TOUCH approved events in the community and submit their hours to a national database.
-Recognition is given to students who achieve 50 hours (35 hours in the 2021-2022 cycle), 100 hours (70 hours in the 2021-2022 cycle), and the most hours on a campus in a given year.
+Recognition is given to students who achieve 50 hours, 100 hours, and the most hours on a campus in a given year.

 For more information, visit AACOM's website.